 During the teaching terms, faculty commit to being available to all students, on campus, for 60 to 90 minutes a week, in our “Professor in the Box” tutor system.

 All our professors are also active researchers.
 In addition to teaching commitments, you will be expected to join a research team at SAS and to complete research that will lead to at least one publication, per year, in an international peer-reviewed journal (indexed in Web of Science Core Collection or Scopus Q1/Q2) or another significant research output at a comparable disciplinary standard for your field.

 REQUIREMENTS OF APPLICANTS

-SAS offers three-year contracts for full-time faculty appointments that include the possibility of unlimited renewals (n.b. there is nothing comparable to tenure in Russia).
+This search is for a one-year contract which can be followed by a three-year contract that includes the possibility of unlimited renewals (there is nothing comparable to tenure in Russia).

 - Annual, individual research funds to support international travel, conferences, and other expenses.

 - An official invitation for a Highly Qualified Specialist work visa and guidance through visa processing (including family members).